robot-pizza/emotxtprog/README.md

 It's a text progress bar.
-It uses emohjis when you ask it to.
+It uses emojis when you ask it to.
 Written in C.

 Easy to use.